Pelagicore/meta-bistro/README.md

 The `BBFILE_COLLECTIONS` contains the names as given by each respective meta layer, and hence the names of the directories can not be changed by us directly.

-The general idea is that These layer additions should only be added to meta-bistro if those other layers are available.
+The general idea is that these layer additions should only be added to meta-bistro if the original layers are available in the current build system setup.

 ## Governance